Morris Graves: Careladen years

 Graves received a Guggehheim Fellowship allowing him to study in Japan, but only made it as far as Hawaii before his entry was blocked by Japan's U.S. military occupation authorities.
 He spent several months in 1947 painting and learning the Japanese language in Hawaii.

 By the late 1940s Graves' and Mark Tobey's moment as the stars of the New York art world had faded, supplanted by the post-war rise of Action Painting and pure Abstraction.

 In 1949 Graves sailed to England aboard RMS Mauretania, spending a month as the guest of art collector Edward James.
 He then spent three solitary winter months in France, sketching and painting the Chartres Cathedral.
 This austere interlude may have been in response to critical complaints of superficiality in his more recent paintings; however, after returning to Seattle in 1950, he destroyed most of his Chartres works.

-In 1952 photographer Dody Weston Thompson used part of her Albert M. Bender grant to photo document the unique home and surroundings of Graves, who she considered a close friend.
+In 1952 photographer Dody Weston Thompson used part of her Albert M. Bender grant to photo document the unique home and surroundings of Graves, whom she considered a close friend.

-In the Spring of 1953, Graves staged the first Northwest art "Happening", sending invitations to everyone on the Seattle Art Museum mailing list:
+In the spring of 1953, Graves staged the first Northwest art "Happening", sending invitations to everyone on the Seattle Art Museum mailing list:

 Guests, some in formal evening wear, arrived to find the driveway blocked by a trench; investigating on foot, they found a banquet table with a ten-day-old turkey feast being drenched by a garden sprinkler as dinner music and farm animal sounds played over speakers.
 With Graves and his cohorts refusing to answer the door, guests, amused and otherwise, responded by storming off, sketching the scene, or filching silverware from the table.

 In September 1953, largely through the efforts of Seattle gallery owner Zoe Dusanne, Life magazine ran a major article on the "Mystic Painters of the Northwest", focusing on Graves, Mark Tobey, Kenneth Callahan, and Guy Anderson as the major figures of a perceived Northwest School of artists.
 Ironically, by this time the four had for the most part fallen out over various personal, political, and artistic issues, and were barely on speaking terms with each other.

 Graves' mid-career works were influenced by East Asian philosophy and mysticism, which he used as a way of approaching nature directly, avoiding theory.
 He adopted certain elements of Chinese and Japanese art, including the use of thin paper and ink drawing.
 He painted birds, pine trees, and waves.
 Works such as Blind Bird showed the influence of Mark Tobey, who was in turn inspired by Asian calligraphy.
 Graves switched from oils to gouaches, his birds became psychedelic, mystic, en route to transcendence.
 The paintings were bold, applied in a thick impasto with a palette knife, sometimes on coarse feed sacks.

 In the 1950s, Graves returned to oils, but also painted in watercolor and tempera.